sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 You are welcome to clone or fork this repo and do the exact same thing yourself.
 But you may need a paid GitHub Pro account to run the GitHub Actions, especially if you keep your clone / fork private.

-The [non-release-build](https://github.com/sparkfun/SparkFun_RTK_mosaic-X5/blob/main/.github/workflows/non-release-build.yml) builds the firmware binaries and attaches them as an Artifact to the workflow run.
+The [non-release-build workflow](https://github.com/sparkfun/SparkFun_RTK_mosaic-X5/blob/main/.github/workflows/non-release-build.yml) builds the firmware binaries and attaches them as an Artifact to the workflow run.
 Navigate to Actions \ Non-Release Build, select the latest run of Non-Release Build, the binary files are in the Artifact.
+This may be useful if you want to build the firmware on GitHub but don't want the changes pushed to your repo.

 You can then use (e.g.) [ESP32_FLASHER.bat](https://github.com/sparkfun/SparkFun_RTK_mosaic-X5/blob/main/Firmware/ESP32_FLASHER.bat) to upload the binary onto the ESP32.